BITS Program: Required courses

 - Instructors

-This 3-week-long course introduces undergraduate students to tropical energy options (biodiesel, solar, wood, etc.) and related food and bioproducts (ie. Rum industry products) in the tropics.
-Visits to innovative local production facilities and food industry sites to fully illustrate tropical energy sector and agri-food industries in Barbados.
+This 3-week-long course introduces undergraduate students to tropical energy options (biodiesel, solar, wood, etc.) and related food and bioproducts (ie. rum industry products) in the tropics.
+Students will visit innovative local production facilities and food industry sites to fully illustrate tropical energy sector and agri-food industries in Barbados.

 AEBI 427